 This flow type relies on the source system’s isExported Boolean field.
 (If none is present, integrator.io attempts to create a custom field to store this value, which not all APIs support.)
 Updating isExported to true also has the effect of slowing the export’s performance, because it has to write back to the system.

 Use this export type when you first build a flow to check sample data.
 A test export gets just the first record, enabling you to ensure that a flow is running properly before you fill it with production data.

-The Batch size setting limits the number of files processed in a single request (up to 1,000), although it does not in any way limit the total number of files that you can export in a flow.
+You can control the speed and performance of FTP file transfers in the Advanced > Batch size setting of the export.
+It lets you specify how many concurrent files you want processed in a single request (up to 1,000).
+The Batch size does not in any way limit the total number of files that you can export in a flow.

 Setting a maximum number of files allows you to optimize your flows for large files and avoid timeout errors.
 Then, for smaller files, processing a greater number of files in a single batch keeps the flow more performant.

 NetSuite search APIs will return up to 1,000 records by default when you request a new page of results.
 That volume can cause problems in a few instances:

 - If you’re executing a SuiteScript-based hook on the records before they are exported, you may run out of SuiteScript points or hit NetSuite instruction count limits